 - Any new procedures and addendums to existing OAC rules will be posted in the facility.

-- Personal climbing equipment is allowed but should not be shared between users.
+- Personal climbing equipment is allowed.

 - Climbing Instructors will have an extra carabiner to “tie–in” climbers by using a Figure–8 on a Bight.
 This allows for physical distancing if climber cannot tie themselves in.

 - Patrons may not climb in street shoes.